shaik1002/biggitlabbomb/doc/ci/yaml/index.md

     - sleep 30
 ```

-In this example, if `job2` fails, `job1` is canceled if it is still running and `job3` does not start.
+In this example, if `job2` fails, `job1` is cancelled if it is still running and `job3` does not start.

 **Related topics:**